-- At least one complete printed copy of your thesis.
-Make sure that the number of copies submitted is equal to the number ordered and that components such as the Flyleaf pages, Title page, and Approval page are included in each.
+- At least one complete printed copy of your thesis for the library archives.
+For personal copies submitted for binding, make certain that components such as the Flyleaf pages, Title page, and Approval page are included in each.
 Place a piece of colored paper between each copy of your thesis. - One electronic copy of your thesis.
-Please follow instructions above. - Payment receipt from the Cashier's Office.
+Please follow instructions above. - For bound copies (optional): Payment receipt from the Cashier's Office.
 This must match the final number on your order form.
-The form can be found at the MES Thesis webpage. - Two copies of the Thesis Binding Order Form that you used to determine the total cost.
-One copy will be kept for our records and one copy will be sent to B & J Bookbinding with your thesis.
+The form can be found at the MES Thesis webpage. - A copy of the Thesis Binding Order Form for each thesis you want to submit for binding, to determine the total cost for binding your thesis.
+Copies of theses ready to bind will be sent to B & J Bookbinding.

-The Student Assistant will confirm that your copies are in order, that all copies are signed by your reader, that you included an electronic copy, that the Thesis Binding Order Form is filled out correctly, and that you have a payment receipt.
+The Student Assistant will confirm that your copies are in order, that all copies are signed by your reader, that you included an electronic copy, that the Thesis Binding Order Form is filled out correctly for all copies of your thesis you want to have bound, and that you have a payment receipt.